ryancampbell514/ryancampbell514.github.io/index.md

 Between my master's and PhD, I had a brief stint as a data science researcher at [Desjardins General Insurance Group](https://www.desjardinsgeneralinsurance.com/){:target="_blank"}.

+When I'm not working, I'm either fell/trail running or I'm at a Preston North End match.

 ---